BlankerL/DXY-COVID-19-Data/README.en.md

 Data customization is not accepted.
 If you have more requirements for data, please handle it on your own.

+## Reference
+1. If you would like to analyze the data with [R](https://www.r-project.org/), you can refer to [pzhaonet/ncovr](https://github.com/pzhaonet/ncovr).
+This project will help you to directly load data into R from either GitHub Data Warehouse or API.

 ## Noise Data
 At present, some time series data in Zhejiang and Hubei are found containing noises.
 The possible reason is the manually processed data were recorded by mistake.